pieterberg/Smartie-Sorter/design.md

 Figure 1: The Smartie Sorter 3000 logo used for the name at the top of the mini arcade game enclosure

-The [name sign](https://github.com/pieterberg/Smartie-Sorter/tree/main/documentation/design/name_sign) folder contains both a .png version and an .svg version of the "Smartie Sorter 3000" logo.
+The [name sign](https://github.com/pieterberg/Smartie-Sorter/tree/main/documentation/design/name_sign) folder contains both a .png version and an .svg version of the Smartie Sorter 3000 logo.

 ### 1.2.
 Enclosure placement

-The "Smartie Sorter 3000" logo was printed on a 270 mm x 55 mm vinyl sticker and affixed to the Name Sign component.
+The Smartie Sorter 3000 logo was printed on a 270 mm x 55 mm vinyl sticker and affixed to the Name Sign component.

 The Name Sign component is backlit using 12 V LED strips present in the top-section of the mini arcade game enclosure, as documented in [electronics.md](https://github.com/pieterberg/Smartie-Sorter/blob/main/electronics.md).